 Make arrangements to meet with your Course Director who will provide advice and guidance on a suitable way forward exploring all possibilities best suited to your individual circumstances e.g. transferring to another programme of study or deferring studies until the next academic year.

-Our Student Support Department can also provide further advice and support.
+Our Student Wellbeing Department can also provide further advice and support.